cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 }
 ```

-The `WithPrefix` method will create a proxy object for the parent object and will prepend `prefix` to a key parameter of all key-value operations.
+The `WithPrefix` method will create a proxy object for the parent object and will prepend `prefix` to a key parameter of all key-value operations (similar to the `store/prefix.Store` implementation).
 The following invariant should be applied

 ```